 Help! my spouse doesn’t want me to teach our kids about Jesus!

 This was one of the reasons why I agreed to let go of the budding relationship between myself and the guy who was an atheist.
 In a conversation with him one day, he said if we end up getting married and have kids, he wouldn’t let me teach them about God or take them to church, except they were curious enough on their own, and wanted to go to church themselves.

 That devastated me, because anyone who knows me, knows how much I love children.
-I worked in the children department for seven years in my old church before I moved.
-During my NYSC year, I served in a school, and I now work with children at my new church.
-Children are amazing!
-I couldn’t reconcile the fact that the two things which I loved the most—Kids and God, wouldn’t be able to come together in my home, because of my husband, who happens to be an unbeliever.
+I worked in the children's department for seven years in my old church before I moved.
+During my NYSC year, I served in a school, and I now work with children at my new church; children are amazing!
+I couldn’t reconcile the fact that the two things which I loved the most—Kids and my relationship with God, wouldn’t be able to come together in my home, because of my husband, who happens to be an unbeliever.

 You see, when you decide you want to marry a person who has no regard for God, or who believes that there are many pathways to God, you decide to introduce confusion into your home, and the generations after you, if God doesn’t intervene.
 I’ve seen a situation whereby a mom was Christian, and a dad, Muslim, and the kids ended up being atheists.
 I don’t blame the children because daddy and mommy are both teaching us different things, so which is the right way?

 Deuteronomy 7:3 says—“you must not intermarry with them.
 Do not let your daughters and sons marry their sons and daughters, for they will lead your children away from me to worship other gods.”

 In this passage of scripture, God was trying to warn the children of Israel, not to marry those who did not believe in Him, simply because that union was going to cause not just the believer to stray, but their children also.
 God is so jealous for the believer that He doesn’t want anything to take you away from Him, yes, not even marriage.
 Think generationally when you want to choose a life partner.